NCAR/DART/assimilation_code/programs/filter/filter.rst

 Detailed program execution flow
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The Manhattan release of DART includes state space output expanded from the previous two stages (Prior and Posterior) to
+The Manhattan release of DART includes state space output expanded from the
-up to four (input, preassim, postassim, and output).
-This makes it possible to examine the states with and without
+previous two stages (Prior and Posterior) to up to six (input, forecast, preassim,
+postassim, analysis, and output).
+This makes it possible to examine the states with
-either kind of inflation, as described below.
-In addition, the state space vectors are each written to a separate NetCDF
+and without either kind of inflation, as described below.
+In addition, the state
+space vectors are each written to a separate NetCDF file:
-file: ``${stage}_mean.nc, ${stage}_sd.nc, ${stage}_member_####.nc`` .
-The detailed execution flow inside the filter
+``${stage}_mean.nc, ${stage}_sd.nc, ${stage}_member_####.nc`` .
+The detailed execution flow inside the filter program is:
-program is:

 -  Read in observations.
 -  Read in state vectors from model netcdf restart files.